jasonmklug/multi-discipline/_posts/2014-10-16-the-making-of-multi-discipline.md

 1. Tells Jekyll to turn my site's un-compiled content files, layout partials, and assets into a functioning and inter-linked set of web pages (in other words, makes the disparate parts into a proper web site).
 2. Clones the generated `/site` folder to a particular directory on the VPS (where, in a future step, we'll tell the web server to look for the page files as they're requested).

-### Setting Up Nginx As My Web Server
+### Setting Up nginx As My Web Server

-While I've done some basic system administration work in the past, I've never actually installed and configured my own web server (Nginx, in this case) on a clean system.
+While I've done some basic system administration work in the past, I've never actually installed and configured my own web server (nginx, in this case) on a clean system.

-Nginx does the work of listening for requests which come in, and serving the appropriate files from my VPS back to the web browser which requested them.
+nginx does the work of listening for requests which come in, and serving the appropriate files from my VPS back to the web browser which requested them.

-As such, I needed to let Nginx know:
+As such, I needed to let nginx know:

 + The port on which it should be listening for web requests (standard is `80`)
 + The IP address from which it is serving (the IP address of my DigitalOcean Droplet)